bf4648/alarm-clock/README.md

 ```
 ## To Kill the Cronjob after it executes

-### Follow the instructions on the following site: [clickable-scripts](http://stackoverflow.com/questions/5125907/how-to-run-a-shell-script-in-os-x-by-double-clicking) to make sure the your Mac environment is correctly set up and then just setup.sh script to put a symlink to the kill_alarm.sh script on your Desktop.
+1. Follow the instructions on the following site: [clickable-scripts](http://stackoverflow.com/questions/5125907/how-to-run-a-shell-script-in-os-x-by-double-clicking) to make sure the your Mac environment is correctly set up
+2. Just run setup.sh script to put a symlink to the kill_alarm.sh script on your Desktop.